Zveaga/Get_next_line/README.md

 # Get_next_line

-The goal of this project is to recode a simplified version of the `printf` function in C.
+The goal is to write a function that reads a text file pointed to by the file descriptor and returns a single line.
+Repetead calls to the `get_next_line` function should read and return the entire text file, one line at a time.

 ## Key Concepts
 - Memory management
+- Static variables
 - String manipulation

 ## How To Use